 While EoDS 2022 is based on both secondary and primary data, it is largely skewed towards secondary data.
-Primary data was received from 24 Member countries.
+Primary data was received from 23 Member countries.
 The secondary research is based on credible sources like The World Bank, IMF, UN Foundation, IEA, and IRENA etc. The primary data research was carried out by developing and circulating the questionnaire among the National Focal Points (NFPs) of the member countries.
-A strong emphasis on involving key stakeholders (NFPs, Regional Co-ordinators etc.) for data collection and feedback has been the main stay of the EoDS 2022 edition.
+A strong emphasis on involving key stakeholders (NFPs, Regional Co-ordinators etc.) for data collection and feedback has been a main stay in the EoDS 2022 edition.